 I rate books on a 5 star scale.
 The most basic explanation is this:

 Now…all that being said I will also give .5 ratings in between those above (3.5 or 4.5).
 You’re all reasonably smart people so I’m sure you can figure out the grey in between.
 If not hopefully it will make sense within my review.

 Most of my reviews will be 3 Stars or above.
 This is because like most of you, when I sit down to read I’m not looking to find things wrong with the story and I genuinely anticipate a fun and enjoyable experience.
-I rarely hate a book so much that it will fall below 3 Stars.
+I rarely dislike a book so much that it will fall below 3 Stars.
 Maybe that’s grade inflation or maybe not, but my point is I don’t rate on a bell curve.

 Why A Rating Scale?

 I’ve gone back and forth over time about whether I wanted to continue using a rating scale for my reviews.
 I even solicited feedback from friends in the blogging community.
 I finally settled on keeping a rating scale system.
 Here’s my reasoning:

 - They are helpful for review readers: Many of you noted how you really like seeing how people score a book, especially if it the rating is given by a reviewer they like and trust.
 Yeah it’s always possible you may not agree with another reviewer’s score but often it helps when choosing future books to buy and read.

 - They are helpful for me: I had to admit that even with the negatives I came up with for deciding whether to keep a rating score when it’s all said and done a score does help me when looking back on the year to see what books I absolutely loved compared to those I really liked.
 This doesn’t mean I no longer think there are negatives to a rating score, it’s just that the positives are worth it for me as a reviewer.